metabase/metabase/docs/dashboards/filters.md

 ## Filtering dashboards with native/SQL questions

-If you're trying to connect a filter to a card with a native/SQL questions, you'll need to [add a variable to your query](../questions/native-editor/sql-parameters.md).
+If you're trying to connect a filter to a card with a native/SQL questions, you'll need to [add a variable or field filter to your query](../questions/native-editor/sql-parameters.md).
 For an in-depth article, check out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/dashboards/filters).

 ## Wiring up dashboard filters to text cards